trimstray/nginx-admins-handbook/doc/RULES.md

   > Enables the use of JIT for regular expressions to speed-up their processing.

-  > By compiling NGINX with the PCRE library, you can perform complex manipulations with your `location` blocks and use the powerful `rewrite` and `return` directives.
+  > By compiling NGINX with the PCRE library, you can perform complex manipulations with your `location` blocks and use the powerful `rewrite` directives.

   > PCRE JIT can speed up processing of regular expressions significantly.
 NGINX with `pcre_jit` is magnitudes faster than without it.
 This option can improve performance, however, in some cases `pcre_jit` may have a negative effect.
 So, before enabling it, I recommend you to read this great document: [PCRE Performance Project](https://zherczeg.github.io/sljit/pcre.html).